ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7391/datasheet.md

 ##### Fan Connector

 This connector supports standard fans with PWM drive and tachometer output.
 The fan is controlled via I2C using an EMC2301 driver.
-It is compatible with both 5&nbsp;V and 12&nbsp;V fans, selectable through an optional jumper cap.
+It is compatible with both 5 V and 12 V fans, selectable through an optional jumper cap.

-If you only have a 2-wire fan, you can also use it by connecting it to the 5&nbsp;V-GND connectors.
+If you only have a 2-wire fan, you can also use it by connecting it to the 5 V-GND connectors.

 ##### DSI Display Connectors (22 Pin 0.5 mm Pitch Cable)

-The DSI 4-channel interface is routed to separate 22-way 0.5&nbsp;mm pitch connectors, identical to those on the CMIO board but different from the Raspberry Pi 4 Model B. To use a Raspberry Pi 4 Model B display, an adapter board will be required.
+The DSI 4-channel interface is routed to separate 22-way 0.5 mm pitch connectors, identical to those on the CMIO board but different from the Raspberry Pi 4 Model B. To use a Raspberry Pi 4 Model B display, an adapter board will be required.

 ##### Dual CSI-2 Display Connectors (22 Pin 0.5 mm Pitch Cable)

-Both CSI-2 interfaces (2-channel and 4-channel) are routed to separate 22-way 0.5&nbsp;mm pitch connectors.
+Both CSI-2 interfaces (2-channel and 4-channel) are routed to separate 22-way 0.5 mm pitch connectors.
 These connectors are the same as those on the CMIO board but differ from the Raspberry Pi 4 Model B. To use a Raspberry Pi 4 Model B camera, an adapter board is required.

 ##### Raspberry Pi HAT Connector